Trust and privacy

 What the control plane sees

-- Plaintext: members, teams, machine metadata (name, OS, last seen), workflow definitions, plan artifacts, inbox items, audit events, run records, pairings, settings, integrations.
+- Plaintext: members, teams, machine metadata (name, OS, last seen), workflow definitions, plaintext plans, plan metadata, inbox items, audit events, run records, pairings, settings, integrations.

-- Never: session frames (no table), context plaintext (no key material).
+- Never: live personal session frames (no table), context plaintext, trusted-edge plan raw body keys.

 In a worst-case scenario where the platform is compromised:

-- The attacker can read members, teams, workflow definitions, plans, inbox items, audit history.
+- The attacker can read members, teams, workflow definitions, plaintext plans, plan metadata, inbox items, audit history.

 - The attacker cannot read context vault content.
-Decryption requires private keys held only on devices granted access via the vault key-share machinery.
+Decryption requires private epoch material held only on enrolled devices that have materialized the relevant user/team grant.

-- The attacker cannot read session content.
+- The attacker cannot read live personal session frames from the platform database.
 There's no table to read from.
+Workflow run evidence follows the run's data-capture policy described above.

 - The attacker can revoke pairings (effectively a DoS).
 The attacker cannot impersonate a daemon to a relay without the daemon's private key.